 - Remove the water from the balloon

-- Wet the tip of the tube with lubricant
+- Wet the tip of the tube/butto with lubricant

-- Gently push into the stomach until the button is at skin level
+- Insert the G-tube to ordered length or until the button is at skin level

 - Gently pull tube to position the balloon against the wall of stomach